These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 3.5.
 The Stichting FEJS International Satellites

 The Associations Satellites are local Stichting FEJS International structures that form the working basis of the Stichting FEJS International at a national level.
-National level is usually defined by national borders.
+The national level is usually defined by national borders.
 There can be an exception to this rule in order to combine two or more Stichting FEJS International Satellites.
-This can be approved by the EB when two thirds of members of all groups involved support the combining.
+This can be approved by the EB when two-thirds of members of all groups involved support the combining.
 The second exception is splitting a national group into several Satellites within a nation.
-In this case two thirds of the possible new group needs the approval of the EB.
+In this case two-thirds of the possible new group needs the approval of the EB.

 A group of journalism, media and/or communication students that want to form and establish a Satellite has to apply for the status as an official Satellite of the Association to the Secretariat and be approved by the EB.
 Thus the group can act in the name of the Stichting FEJS International until the next upcoming GA where the new Satellite has to present itself and receive the approval of the GA.

 To be officially established a National Group must: